 Nicecream: using local milk and fresh ingredients, your ice cream is made to order and frozen on the spot using liquid nitrogen.
 You can find it at 726 King Street in Alexandria.

 Alexandria is a very historical city in Virginia and one you should definitely add to your Northern Virginia itinerary.
 There are many amazing things to do in Alexandria for history lovers and nature lovers.
 But, it is also a great break from Washington DC if you have a trip planned there.

 We hope you consider putting Alexandria on your Virginia bucket list and you find this guide useful!

 Where to Stay in Alexandria

 There are several places to stay in Alexandria if you’re going to be overnighting there.
-We are listing several options from great hotels to stay at to fantastic Airbnbs in Alexandria.
+We are listing several options of great hotels to stay at in Alexandria.
 Most are located next to all the best things to do in Alexandria or the Old Town.

 Here are some recommendations we have for Alexandria hotels for any budget:

 - The Alexandrian Old Town Alexandria Autograph Collection (4-star)

 - Kimpton Lorien Hotel & Spa (4-star)